 Diagnostic Difficulties in CAP

 It is important to determine whether the cause of CAP is a bacterium, atypical bacterium, or virus, because they require different treatments.
-In children, for example, S. pneumoniae is the most common cause of pneumonia, but respiratory syncytial virus may also cause the disease.
+In children, for example, S pneumoniae is the most common cause of pneumonia, but RSV may also cause the disease.
 Although symptoms may differ, they often overlap, which can make it difficult to identify the organism by symptoms alone.
 The cause of CAP is found in only about half of cases.